rarimo/zkverifier-kit/README.md

         PubSignals []string `json:"pub_signals"`
     }
 ```
-In our systems mostly used ZKProof type from the [iden3 package.](https://github.com/iden3/go-rapidsnark)
+In our systems mostly used ZKProof type is the one from [iden3 package](https://github.com/iden3/go-rapidsnark).